technohippy/parsecom-importer/README.md

 ## Note

-The behavior of this command is different from exporting json files on the web.
-Though exporting on the web is allowed to set objectId and other reserved columns, this command is not.
+The behavior of this command is different from importing json files on the web.
+Though importing on the web is allowed to set objectId and other reserved columns, this command is not.
 In short, this command changes objectIds and cannot copy some reserved columns.